Netflix thriller Bird Box flutters into nonsense

 While the idea of a sinister force stalking mom and her two kids sounds like a fun thing to watch, all those unrealistic moments made me pause the movie to try to make sense of it all.
 And I couldn't.
 Not once.

-Netflix says Bird Box had a record-breaking debut, but by the end of the film, I started to wish I'd blindfolded myself just to enjoy the story.
+Netflix says Bird Box had a record-breaking debut, but by the end of the film, I started to wish I'd blindfolded myself.
 In fact, I started to root for the monsters.
 Alas, Malorie and her kids survive and find the safe oasis she braved the river rapids for, which worries me we're headed for a sequel.
 But next time, I'll have my own box of birds to warn me not to watch.

 Culture: Your hub for everything from film and television to music, comics, toys and sports.